AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variable-levels.md

 After setting project-specific variables, you must manually redeploy the remote environment for the change to take effect.
 Push the new commits to trigger a redeployment.

->[!TAB PWI]
+>[!TAB Console]

-**To set variables using the Project Web Interface**:
+**To set variables using the Cloud Console**:

-1. In the _Project Web Interface_, click the configuration icon on the right side of the project navigation.
+1. In the _Cloud Console_, click the configuration icon on the right side of the project navigation.

    ![Configure project](../../assets/icon-configure.png){width="36"}